smartfrigde/smartcord/README.md

 ### Credits

 Big shotout to EnhancedDiscord developers and plugin makers.
 This project is just "personalized" fork of EnhancedDiscord that wants to continue it's development in it's own way.
-I'm not professional coder and I suck lol.
+I'm not experienced coder and I suck lol.
 Don't expect high tier coding or good coding at all.
 I used few scripts/snippets shared on EnhancedDiscord server huge thanks to developers of those.
 I also used parts of GooseMod code for it's support and ported plugins.